Elan-Rubin/Ready-Set-Insure/README.md

 Our system provides an intelligent voice assistant that improves insurance customer service through automated, natural conversations.
 It enhances efficiency, reduces wait times, and ensures seamless interactions between customers and insurers.

 ## 📝 Description
+Traditional voice AI systems in the insurance industry struggle with natural conversation flow, particularly turn-taking—understanding when a customer has finished speaking without relying solely on silence detection.
+Human speech is complex, with natural pauses, interruptions, and overlapping dialogue, making real-time processing challenging.
+Inefficient AI-driven interactions often lead to frustrating customer experiences, increased wait times, and a greater dependency on human agents.

-Ready, Set, Insure is built to modernize and simplify the customer experience in the insurance industry.
-By integrating advanced AI models, our system ensures seamless, real-time conversations that accurately transcribe, process, and generate human-like responses.
-The AI agent efficiently handles policy inquiries, claim processing, and general customer assistance, reducing the need for human intervention and minimizing wait times.
-The system also intelligently manages conversation turn-taking, ensuring natural and uninterrupted dialogue with customers.
+Ready, Set, Insure is designed to modernize customer engagement in the insurance sector by integrating advanced AI models that ensure seamless, real-time conversations.
+Our system accurately transcribes, processes, and generates human-like responses while intelligently managing turn-taking for a more natural dialogue.
+By efficiently handling policy inquiries, claim processing, and general customer assistance, our AI agent minimizes wait times, reduces the need for human intervention, and enhances overall customer satisfaction.

 ## 🔁 The Voice AI Loop
 1. 📞 **Phone Call Connection** – The system connects an incoming call.